 One other tip for cleanliness is to make use of the Magic Mat™.
 It’s a disposable mat that can collect all of your hair clippings and make clean up a snap.

 If you stop after the shower, you’ll be much better off, but there are steps you can take to improve your skin and hair health beyond a simple shower.
 In fact, there are two easy steps that will get you amazing results with practically no effort.

 The first step is to use ball deodorant.
 If you’ve never tried one, you can already imagine how that will be good for your social life.
 When your ball deodorant is Crop Preserver™, the benefits run much deeper.
-This is a ball deodorant that uses a special formula to help restore the pH of your skin after a shave.
 It also has a talc-like base that keeps your skin cool and hydrated without turning swampy.
 Best of all, it reduces friction as you go about your daily life.
 That’s nice in general, but when your skin is still sensitive from grooming, it’s the extra mile that helps you recover as quickly as possible.

 The second step is to use aftershave.
 No, don’t use the face stuff on your junk.
 That’s going to burn.
 Instead, you can get an aftershave that is intended for use downstairs.
 Technically Crop Reviver™ is a lot more than an aftershave, but it doesn’t hurt to think of it in those terms.
 Crop Reviver is a revitalizing mist that you can spritz under your shorts any time you need a pick me up.
 We recommend a dose every time you use your ball deodorant, but if you’re ever having a rough day, the formula is gentle enough that you can use as many refreshers as you deem necessary.